 Massachusetts General Laws Ch.
 229 § 2 outlines the damages that may be available to surviving family members of the deceased through a wrongful death action.
 Some of these damages may include:

 - Final medical expenses

 - Loss of future income and earning capacity

 - Loss of consortium, including the loss of advice, support, companionship, care, and comfort

 In some cases, punitive damages may also be available.
 These damages may be relevant when individuals engaged in wanton, willful, or criminal conduct in causing death.
-Since punitive damages are designed to punish persons for their misdeeds, the amount of the damages may depend on the economic wealth and status of the persons responsible for the wrongful death.
+Since punitive damages are designed to punish people for their misdeeds, the amount of the damages may depend on the economic wealth and status of those responsible for the wrongful death.

 Contact a Massachusetts Wrongful Death Attorney to Seek Justice

 Losing a loved one may be one of the most challenging situations to handle.
 While you may not think of contacting legal counsel right away, you may wish to consider doing so if you lost a loved one to a preventable accident.
 Not only could you be awarded a compensation amount, but a Massachusetts wrongful death lawyer may be able to hold negligent parties accountable for causing the death of your loved.
 At the Law Office of John Sheehan, we are ready and willing to help you do just that.